We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Simulation

 Our CV Simulation, built using Unity Perception, allows rapid generation of large-scale, labeled synthetic datasets for model training.
-Environment randomizations such as rotations and lighting variations contribute to a robust model that generalizes to a variety of diverse pool conditions.
-We also incorporated a realistic 3D model of the Woollett Aquatics Center to closely match this year’s competition environment.
+Environment randomizations, such as rotations and lighting variations, contribute to a robust model that generalizes to a variety of diverse pool conditions.
+We also incorporated a realistic 3D model of the Woollett Aquatics Center to closely match the competition environment.

 Sonar